msqr1/importizer/README.md

 - The output will be a list of file path, relative to ```outDir``` that need to go through manual exporting
 - For default mode, just add ```export``` (value of ```mi_exportKeyword``` for transitional mode) around the entities that you want to be exported.

-# Settings
+# Settings/Testing
-- Arguments will take precedence over those in the config file
+- CLI settings will override config file settings
-- Paths are relative to the current working directory unless specified otherwise
+- Paths are relative to the current working directory for CLI settings, and relative to the config file for TOML settings.
 - General flags/settings:

 | CLI flag name               | TOML setting name  | Description                                                                                                                                 | Value type   | Default value  |